-Childnet is a non-profit organisation working with others to help make the internet a great and safe place for children.
+Childnet International is a non-profit organisation working with others to help make the internet a great and safe place for children.
 Their site provides a parent/carer toolkit, video lessons amongst other key resources.
 Childnet.

-UK Safer Internet Centre is a site which helps to explain how you can set up filters on your home internet (BT, Sky, TalkTalk or Virgin Media) to prevent age inappropriate content being accessed on devices in your home.
+UK Safer Internet Centre is a site which helps to explain how you can set up filters on your home internet (BT, Sky, TalkTalk or Virgin Media) to prevent age-inappropriate content being accessed on devices in your home.
+Safer Internet.

 In School – ICT information

 Students at The Marches School have access to internet browsing as part of their progressive learning environment.
 Access is strictly monitored via specialist software and all social media is blocked via a method of categorization, which is updated regularly to include any of the latest apps.
 In line with our ICT policy, students may bring their own digital devices into school; this includes mobile phones, notebooks & laptops and any other similar electronic equipment including their data storage media.
 Internet content is filtered on personal devices when connected to the school’s Wi-Fi network; however, students may choose to use their own data connection to access web content which would be unmonitored.
 Parents are encouraged to have regular discussions regarding web browsing habits and staying safe online.